 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. - The High Option calendar year deductibles are \$300 per person (limited to \$600 per Self Plus One or a Self and Family enrollment) for services of PPO providers and \$300 per person (limited to \$600 per Self Plus One or a Self and Family enrollment) for services of Non-PPO providers. - The Standard Option calendar year deductibles are \$350 per person (limited to \$700 per Self Plus One enrollment or \$900 per Self and Family enrollment) for services of PPO providers and \$350 per person (limited to \$700 per Self Plus One enrollment or \$900 per Self and Family enrollment) for services of Non-PPO providers. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
-Also, read Section 9 for information about how we pay if you have other coverage, of if you are age 65 or over. - YOU MUST GET PRIOR AUTHORIZATION FOR CERTAIN SERVICES.
+We added "(No deductible)" to show when the calendar year deductible does not apply. - The High Option calendar year deductibles are \$300 per person (limited to \$600 per Self Plus One or a Self and Family enrollment) for services of PPO providers and \$300 per person (limited to \$600 per Self Plus One or a Self and Family enrollment) for services of Non-PPO providers. - The Standard Option calendar year deductibles are \$350 per person (limited to \$700 per Self Plus One enrollment or \$900 per Self and Family enrollment) for services of PPO providers and \$350 per person (limited to \$700 per Self Plus One enrollment or \$900 per Self and Family enrollment) for services of Non-PPO providers. - Be sure to read Section 4, Your Costs for Covered Services, for valuable information about how cost-sharing works.
+Also, read Section 9 for information about how we pay if you have other coverage, of if you are age 65 or over. - If you are enrolled in the SAMBA Health Benefit Plan and have Medicare Part A and Part B and it is primary, we offer the UnitedHealthcare Medicare Advantage (PPO) for the SAMBA Health Benefit Plan to our members.
+This plan enhances your SAMBA coverage by reducing or eliminating cost-sharing for services and adding benefits at no additional cost.
+It includes a Medicare Part B subsidy of \$100 per month for High Option and \$75 per month for Standard Option.
+The UnitedHealthcare Medicare Advantage (PPO) for the SAMBA Health Benefit Plan is subject to Medicare rules.
+(See Section 9 for additional details.) - YOU MUST GET PRIOR AUTHORIZATION FOR CERTAIN SERVICES.
 To be eligible to receive full benefits, you must follow the prior authorization process. - The medical necessity of your admission to a hospital or other covered facility (such as a residential treatment center) must be authorized prior to admission.
 Emergency admissions must be reported within two business days following the day of admission even if you have been discharged.
 Otherwise, benefits will be reduced by \$500.
-See Section 3 for details. - Intensive outpatient program treatment, partial hospitalization, and electroconvulsive therapy require prior authorization to be eligible for full benefits.
+See Section 3 for details. - Partial hospitalization and electroconvulsive therapy require prior authorization to be eligible for full benefits.
 Benefits are payable only when we determine that the care is clinically appropriate to treat your condition. - To obtain prior authorization call Cigna/CareAllies at 800-887-9735.